filintod/diagrid-dapr-injector/README.md

 ### Passing the Trust Anchors to the Dapr Sidecar Injector

-You can pass the trust anchors to the Dapr sidecar injector by setting the `dapr.trustAnchors` field in the `values.yaml` file.
+If the workload is in a different namespace than the Dapr control plane, you can pass the trust anchors to the Dapr sidecar injector by setting the `dapr.trustAnchors` field in the `values.yaml` file:

 ```yaml
 dapr: